The Federal Skilled Worker Program Explained in 6 Steps

 Step 2.
 Submit your Express Entry Profile

 Once you’ve completed your online Express Entry profile, you will be entered into Express Entry draws, which generally take place every 2 weeks.
 Your profile will be ranked against other profiles based on factors such as your age, work experience, education, adaptability and language skills.
-Remember the CRS (Comprehensive Ranking Score) system is different to that of the FSWP eligibility scoring system and you will be ranked out of a possible 1200 points.
+Remember the CRS (Comprehensive Ranking Score) system is different from that of the FSWP eligibility scoring system and you will be ranked out of a possible 1200 points.
 Those with the highest CRS scores will receive an ITA (Invitation to Apply) to immigrate to Canada by applying for permanent residence.

 Step 3.
 Accept Your Invitation to Apply for Permanent Residence!

 You will be notified via your Express Entry account to let you know if you’ve been successful in your application.
-At this point you will need to supply supporting documents for the information supplied on your profile and accept the invitation within 60 days.
+At this point, you will need to supply supporting documents for the information supplied on your profile and accept the invitation within 60 days.
 If you miss the deadline you may have to submit a new profile and start the process all over again.

 Haven’t been accepted?
 No problem.
 Your account remains active for 12 months and you will automatically be entered into draws every 2 weeks.